lionelmace/vpc-on-classic-vsi/vsi_is_manage_instances_cli.md

     * The infrastructure-service plugin

    For more information, see [IBM Cloud CLI for VPC Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference).

+   When you install the vpc-infrastructure plugin for the first time, you must set the target generation to gen 1, `ibmcloud is target --gen 1`.
+   {:important}

 2. Make sure you have already [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).

 ## Viewing instance actions